-Driving without a brake is illegal.
-Most states in the U.S require that the emergency brakes should be intact in case of brake failure.
+Driving without brakes is illegal.
+Most states in the U.S. require that emergency brakes should be intact in case of brake failure.
 So that a driver does not lose total control if the stationary brakes fail.

 So if the emergency brakes are this important, what do you think about the actual brakes?